-If a student disagrees with a final grade in a course, he or she should first contact the instructor to see if the disagreement can be worked out.
+- If a student disagrees with a final grade in a course, he or she should first contact the instructor to see if the disagreement can be worked out.
 If it cannot be, the student has the right to appeal the grade.
 A student may not appeal the professional judgment of the faculty member.
 In all cases the policy in the course syllabus will prevail in determining the grade.
 The student's appeal must be based on the belief that the final grade was legally discriminatory in some way or that there was a mathematical error.
 If the student believes the final grade fits this category and wishes to appeal, he or she should ask the instructor for a written statement as to how he or she arrived at the grade.
-The instructor must provide the student with this statement.

-If the student is enrolled in a program with a departmental appeal process, he or she should follow that process as written (again, in writing) and send it with the instructor's statement to the division chair under whom the instructor works:
+The instructor must provide the student with this statement. - If the student is enrolled in a program with a departmental appeal process, he or she should follow that process as written (again, in writing) and send it with the instructor's statement to the division chair under whom the instructor works:

-Science/PE Donna Daugherty

-Mathematics Brent Griffin
+Science/Mathematics/PE Dr. Soumitra Chattopadhyay

-Social Sciences Dr. Robert Page
+Social Sciences .
+Dr. Robert Page

-Humanities LaNelle Daniel
+Humanities .
+Dr. Renva Watterson

-Business Dr. Bruce Jones
+Business .
+Dr. Bruce Jones

-Health Sciences Dr. Barbara Rees
+Health Sciences .
+Dr. Barbara Rees

-Learning Support Dr. Diane Langston
+Learning Support .
+Dr. Diane Langston

-The student should explain what grade he or she thinks should have been awarded and why.
+- The student should explain what grade he or she thinks should have been awarded and why.
 Submit all documentation with the explanation.
-The division chair may contact the instructor for further documentation.

-- If the problem has not been satisfied to the student's satisfaction, the next step is to appeal to the division chair.
-The student should submit the instructor's written statement with his or her explanation of the dispute. - If the student is dissatisfied with the decision of the division chair, he or she may appeal (again, in writing) to the Vice President for Academic Affairs.
-All documentation should be forwarded with the student's statement.
-The Vice President has the option to appoint an appeal review committee. - If the student is dissatisfied with the decision, he or she may appeal to President Dr. Randy Pierce.
+The division chair may contact the instructor for further documentation. - If the problem has not been satisfied to the student's satisfaction, the next step is to appeal to the division chair.
+The student should submit the instructor's written statement with his or her explanation of the dispute. - If the student is dissatisfied with the decision of the division chair, he or she may appeal (again, in writing) to Vice President for Academic Affairs Dr. Virginia Carson.
+All documentation should be forwarded to her with the student's statement.
+She has the option to appoint an appeal review committee to advise her. - If the student is dissatisfied with her decision, he or she may appeal to President Dr. Randy Pierce.
 Again, send all the previous documentation.
 His decision is final.
 The University System Board of Regents, to whom he reports, will not hear grade appeals. - The deadline for appeals is the midterm date of the semester after the course was taken.
 In the case of a spring semester course, this is the midterm date of the following long summer term.